Umuzi-org/ACN-syllabus/content/projects/simple-website/_index.md

 title: Simple Website - Build your first personal website
 ---

 For the course you will create a website with your CV and a portfolio of your work.
-Create the website and host it on Github.
+Create the website and host it on GitHub.
 You will be expected to keep your portfolio up to date throughout the course.

 ## Instructions